KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

                                        # with the source galaxy ellipticities randomised.
                                        # "Patch" means the cov came from the MICE octant-sized simulation, split into ~16 patches.

-GGL_shear_ratio_test_zall.py gets its input data from the following codes:

 ## Magnification and Intrinsic Galaxy Alignments